skaes/em-zeromq/README.md

  * em-zeromq     (based on the ffi-rzmq gem, available for all platforms)
  * em-zeromq-mri (based on the zmq gem, which is only available for MRI rubies)

-One reason for shipping two different gems is that rubygems version requirements don't support specifying dependencies based on the ruby being used to install the gem.
+The reason for shipping two different gems is that rubygems version requirements don't support specifying dependencies based on the ruby being used to install the gem.

-Another reason for shipping a MRI specific gem is that the ffi based version leaks memory like a sieve.
-If you use a MRI ruby, using em-zeromq-mri is strongly recommended.

 If you are using MRI 1.9.2 and insist on using the ffi version, you must ensure that the ffi gem is installed for ffi-zeromq to work.